-At this point, you should have enough information about me to decide whether you can trust the advises I’m going to give you.
+At this point, you should have enough information about me to decide whether you can trust the advice I’m going to give you.

 Before I can give you the steps on how to become a respiratory therapist you should know the basics about them first.